-During WWI, American troops used what came to be known as a "trench broom," a Winchester model 1987, modified for trench warfare.
-The rifle fired buckshot pellets and could be slamfired, meaning if the user holds the trigger as he pumps a new round in the chamber, the round will fire automatically.
+During WWI, American troops used what came to be known as a "trench broom," a Winchester model 1897, modified for trench warfare.
+The shotgun fired buckshot pellets and could be slamfired, meaning if the user holds the trigger as he pumps a new round in the chamber, the round will fire automatically.
 Needless to say, the trench broom killed a lot of Germans.

 When you need to get that pork sausage smell out of your trench.